isomerpages/moe-methodistgirlssch/_secondary-academic/Aesthetics/Music Elective Programme.md

 ### Entry Requirements

-A pass in the Selection Exercise by the school, consisting of:
+A pass in the Selection exercise by the school, consisting of:

-*   A written test on Western and Non-Western musical traditions,
+*   A Listening Test on Western and Non-Western musical traditions,
-*   A performing audition of 2 contrasting solo pieces on an instrument or voice, with a maximum duration of 5 minutes
+*   A Performing audition of 2 contrasting solo pieces on an instrument or voice, with a maximum duration of 5 minutes.
-*   An aural test on Melody and Rhythm

-### Selection Test for 2021 Sec/Year 1 MEP

-**Listening and Aural test***

-27 Dec 2021 (Monday), 8 – 10 am, MEP 1 and 2

-**Submission of Performance video**

-27 Dec 2021 (Monday), by 10 am

-Submission link: found in MGS Secondary 1 registration package

-2 contrasting solo pieces on an instrument or voice, with a maximum duration of 5 minutes.
 Non-pianists can perform unaccompanied.
+*   Interview - sharing of musical aspirations and interests

-*Please refer to the [MOE MEP webpage](https://www.moe.gov.sg/secondary/courses/express/electives/?term=MOE%20Special%20Music%20Programmes&subterm=Music%20Elective%20Programme%20(MEP)) for more details.
+Please refer to the [MOE MEP webpage](https://www.moe.gov.sg/education-in-sg/our-programmes/mep-sec) for more details.

+### Selection Test for 2023 Sec/Year 1 MEP

+Date/Day: 6 January 2023 (Friday)
+Time: 3 - 6 pm
+Venue: MEP 1

+Listening Test: 3 - 4 pm
+Performing audition and Interview (individually scheduled): 4 - 6 pm

+Registration link: 2023 MGS Secondary 1 registration package (to be provided at a later date)

+DSA-MEP students will not be required to attend the Selection Test.

 ### Syllabuses